decidables/decidables/sites/detectable/src/measurement.md

 the :term[signal-plus-noise distribution].
 On :key[noise] trials it is drawn from a :key[noise distribution], and on :key[signal] trials it is drawn from a :key[signal-plus-noise distribution].
 The two distributions are both :term[normal] (:term[Gaussian]) with equal variance and with equal and opposite means around the neutral point.
-(We reconsider the equal variance assumption later in the advanced topics page on [:page[Unequal Variance]](unequal.html).)
+(We reconsider the equal variance assumption later on the page about [:page[Unequal Variance]](unequal.html).)

 Why is it signal *plus noise* and not just *signal*?
 Because, there is always noise mixed in with the signal, whether explicitly, as in our stimuli when coherence is less than one, or implicitly due